How to Define Project Scope: Best Practices for IT Outsourcing Partnerships

 4. Estimate Project Timeframe and Budget

-Specify the timeline and budget expectations based on the previous steps’ input.
+Specify the timeline and budget expectations based on the input from previous steps.
 How many people do you need to perform all activities?
-How fast will they perform work using the allocated budget?
+How fast will they do the work using the allocated budget?
 Would you need to scale up in time?
 Do you need external expertise?

 As per PMI, the flexibility of your timeline and budget will largely depend on the software development methodology: